PunitSoniME/purekit/docs/docs/function/once.md

 ---
 title: once
 definition: once(fn)
 description: Creates a new function that can only be called once.
-Subsequent calls to the
+Subsequent calls to the returned function will always return the same result as the first call.
 ---